Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We find a low gas-phase abundance ratio $\log{\mathrm{(C/O)}} = -1.01 \pm 0.12~\mathrm{(stat)} \pm 0.10~\mathrm{(sys)}$ derived primarily from rest-frame UV emission lines.
+We find a low gas-phase abundance ratio $\log{\mathrm{(C/O)}} = -1.01 \pm 0.12~\mathrm{(stat)} \pm 0.15~\mathrm{(sys)}$ derived primarily from rest-frame UV emission lines.
 This corresponds to [C/O]~$=-0.78$ relative to the solar scale from \cite{asplund21}.
-The overall chemical enrichment of O/H places it near current estimates of the mass-metallicity relation at $z\gtrsim6$ \citep[e.g.,][]{langeroodi2022,jones2020,ma2016}.
-Figure~\ref{fig:CO_OH} compares our C/O measurement\footnote{For display purposes we add the statistical and systematic uncertainty in quadrature, giving $\log{\mathrm{(C/O)}} = -1.01 \pm 0.16$.} at $z=6.23$ with other star forming galaxies and \Hii\ regions at $z\lesssim3$, the recent $z\approx8.5$ measurement from \cite{arellano22}, Milky Way stars, and damped \Lya\ systems measured from quasar spectra.
+The overall chemical enrichment of O/H places it near current estimates of the mass-metallicity relation at $z\gtrsim6$ \citep[e.g.,][]{langeroodi2022,jones2020,ma2016}, although we caution that this relation is not yet well established at such high redshifts.
+Figure~\ref{fig:CO_OH} compares our C/O measurement\footnote{For display purposes we add the statistical and systematic uncertainty in quadrature, giving $\log{\mathrm{(C/O)}} = -1.01 \pm 0.19$.} at $z=6.23$ with other star forming galaxies and \Hii\ regions at $z\lesssim3$, the recent $z\approx8.5$ measurement from \cite{arellano22}, Milky Way stars, and damped \Lya\ systems measured from quasar spectra.
 Our measurement is in the lower envelope of known values from previous work, making this galaxy one of the lowest C/O systems known, and comparable to similarly metal-poor galaxies at lower redshifts.